 Born in 1927 in Brooklyn, New York, Robert E. Farrell grew up during one of the country’s worst periods – the 1929 stock market crash.
 He experienced tragedy when his father committed suicide, so it was his mother who had the biggest influence in his life.
 It was also his mother who taught him what he calls the greatest lesson he ever learned about retail sales – the customer is the boss.
 She was always assertive while shopping and often told sales clerks they were not working.
 They were there to serve the customer - her.

 Thus the foundation of the book Give Em’ the Pickle was formed.
 In 1946, Farrell joined the Air Force after dropping out of high school.
 After his service ended, he went back to earn a high school GED diploma and an Associate of Arts degree in business.
 Farrell landed a job at Heinz Foods and then moved to Libby Foods to become a salesman.

-In 2002, Farrekk developed a video version of his speech Give Em’ the PICKLE!
+In 2002, Farrell developed a video version of his speech Give Em’ the PICKLE!
 This was followed by a motivational video for managers that he titled The Leadership Pickle!
 He also created the customer service training video What’s Your Pickle?
-In 2009, Farrell assisted with the relaunch of Farrell’s Ice Cream Parlor Restaurants.
+In 2009, Farrell assisted with the relaunch of Farrell’s Ice Cream Parlour Restaurants.
 There is a 20-minute Pickle podcast with Bob Farrell available also.